Rookie Ball Rules

-- Standing in the base path is not a violation of any rule, however, impeding a base runner from advancing to a base is.
+- Standing in the base path is not a violation of any rule, however, impeding a base runner from advancing to a base is obstruction.

 - If a fielder is in the act of fielding a batted ball, the base runner must avoid the fielder.

-- Runners may advance one base on an overthrow and at their own risk if the ball remains in play.
+- Runners may advance one base on an overthrow and at their own risk if the ball remains in play, with a maximum of one overthrow per batted ball in play.
 If the ball goes into dead ball territory, runners may advance one base without liability to be put out.

 - Once the ball reaches the infield and is in possession of the infielder, including the pitcher or catcher, runners may not advance.

-- Players can take one base on a basehit - if the ball is hit to the fence or past the outfield, they can take 2 bases.
+- Players can take one base on a basehit - if the ball is hit past the outfielders, the batter can take 2 bases.
 Coaches must NOT interfere with a ball in play.
 Coaches should never stop a live ball with their foot.

 6. Defense – Number of Players & Positioning